Frequently Asked Questions (FAQ’s) for Faculty

 A student handed me a letter from the Disability Resource Center requesting accommodations.
 What should I do if I have questions?

-Call the Disability Specialist specified in the letter you received.
+Call the Rehabilitation Specialist specified in the letter you received.
 The specialist will be happy to talk with you.

 What are roles and responsibilities in the accommodation process?

 Determining appropriate accommodations is a collaborative effort.
-The student must register with the Disability Resource Center and provide documentation of his or her disability.
+The student must register with the Accessibility Resource Center and provide documentation of his or her disability.
 The student also brings an understanding of his or her own needs.
-The Disability Specialist determines reasonable accommodations for the student, based on the student’s documentation.
+The Rehabilitation Counselor determines reasonable accommodations for the student, based on the student’s documentation.
 The faculty member or instructor provides knowledge of a course’s content, methods, and essential components.
 For more detailed suggestions on how you may be helpful to a student with disabilities, see Faculty Resources.

 Who can I call if I have a general question?

-Contact the Disability Resource Center at (202) 274-6417.
+Contact the Accessibility Resource Center at 202.274.6417.
 Your call will be directed to the appropriate person.

 (c) 2006 University of Minnesota, Adapted with permission.